AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Eucharist is a Christian sacrament involving a service of thanksgiving in which the sacrificial death and resurrection of Jesus are celebrated, using bread and wine.

-The term euthanasia refers to the painless killing of a patient who is in an irreversible coma or who is suffering from an incurable and painful disease.
+Euthanasia refers to the painless killing of a patient who is in an irreversible coma or who is suffering from an incurable and painful disease.

 Evangelism is the spreading of the Christian gospel by public preaching or personal witness.

-evil and suffering
+Evil and suffering

-Evil is the term that describes and refers to the opposite of good, and suffering is when people experience unpleasant events or conditions.
+As above, evil describes and refers to the opposite of good, and suffering is when people experience unpleasant events or conditions.
 Examples of evil and suffering include painful illnesses or people fighting and killing each other.
 The existence of evil and suffering can be used as an argument that God does not exist.

-The term evolution refers to the natural process by which living organisms develop and diversify from earlier forms of life during the history of Earth.
+Evolution refers to the natural process by which living organisms develop and diversify from earlier forms of life during the history of Earth.

-extended family
+Extended family

-The term extended family refers to a family that extends beyond parents and their children by including grandparents and other relatives as well.
+Extended family refers to a family that extends beyond parents and their children by including grandparents and other relatives as well.

 F - G (Fair pay to Greater Jihad)

-fair pay
+Fair pay

 Fair pay is the term that refers to giving someone the appropriate amount of money they deserve for the value of their work.